-- c) For some clients, carry-over assignments will need to be provided.
-When the client is a child you will need to spend about 5 minutes following each session with his/her parents, explaining that day's session and results, and how the parents can help their child with the carry over. - d) You will be required to complete the following paperwork: - 1.
+- d) You will be required to complete the following paperwork: - 1.
 Semester therapy plan a treatment plan for your client is to be completed following the second session you have with your client.
-This includes long-term (semester) and short-term goals, written in behavioral terms and may also require completion of task sequences/ analyses.
-The original of this treatment plan is to be filed in the client's folder, with a copy retained for your informal folder. - 2.
-Daily lesson plan a daily lesson plan is required prior to each session you will have with your client.
+This includes long-term (semester) and short-term goals, written in behavioral terms and may also require completion of task sequences/analyses.
+The original of this treatment plan is to be filed in the client's folder, with a copy retained for your informal folder. - Daily lesson plan a daily lesson plan is required prior to each session you will have with your client.
 This includes: letter and number of that day's goals, antecedent events, contingent events, and materials needed and how you will keep track of your data.
-These are turned into your supervisor the day before your session.

-- 3. Daily Progress Note (SOAP Note) a daily therapy log is to be completed following each session.
+These are turned into your supervisor the day before your session. - 3.
+Daily Progress Note (SOAP Note) a daily therapy log is to be completed following each session.
 The log is written up in the following format: - S = Subjective.
 Your assessment of the client's affective state: how the client appears to feel, etc. - O = Objective.
 A record of the client behaviors you directly observed.
 Include data information. - A = Analysis.
 Your evaluation of the session.
 This should lead logically to your next session's plan. - $\mathbf{P}$ = Plan.
 The goals for the next day's session.